PFA03027/alpha_concurrent/README.md

 If you would like to pass through a memory allocation request to malloc() always, please define this macro.

 This macro loses the lock-free nature of the memory allocation process and is prone to memory fragmentation.
 Instead, the compiler sanitizer has the benefit of working effectively.

+### ALCONCURRENT_CONF_ENABLE_RECORD_BACKTRACE
+If you would like to record the backtrace of allcation and free for debugging, please define this macro.
+If you define this macro, the compilation also needs -g(debug symbol)

 # Patent
 ## Hazard pointer algorithm